Eurovision odds: Who will win the 2025 song contest?

 Who could be lifting the trophy this year?

-It's time to get excited as Eurovision is making its way back to screens, with the 2025 contest set to kick off in just over a month.
+There is officially a month to go before Eurovision makes its way back to screens, with the 2025 song contest kicking off in May.

-Amongst those entries is Remember Monday, who are representing the UK with their single What The Hell Just Happened?.
+Among those entries is Remember Monday, who are representing the UK with their single What the Hell Just Happened?.

 As they go up against the 36 other acts, who will emerge victorious?
 If you're keen to find out what the bookies have to say about the winners, read on for the latest predictions for this year's song contest.